 Mathletics and Reading Eggs are encouraged but not an expectation.
-Passwords for these programs will be sent home.
+Passwords for these programs are located in their diaries.

 Parent Assistance

 As school and home is a partnership in educating your child we welcome your assistance in many ways.
 The following are just some of the ways you may assist your child and their school: